Since 2019

 “Alata” — the Yoruba word for one who sells pepper.
 Bold, essential, made for the people.

-“I want every guest — Nigerian or not — to taste something true.
-Not a performance of African food.
-The actual thing.”
+“I want every guest — Nigerian or not — to taste something true.”

-Nigerian food has always been communal.
-At Alata, everybody is welcome at the table.
 Come as you are.
+Nigerian food has always been communal — at Alata, everybody eats at the same table.

 The People Behind the Fire